magento/knowledge-base/src/how-to/general/check-vcpu-using-observation-for-adobe-commerce.md

 This article explains how to check your vCPU tier usage using the New Relic Infra tab on Observation for Adobe Commerce.
 Observation for Adobe Commerce is a New Relic nerdlet which shows the state of your Adobe Commerce site, current and past time views.

->![warning]

-> Observation for Adobe Commerce cannot show accurate data or will show graphs with meaningless data if you choose a time range greater than approximately two weeks.
-This is because the vCPU tier view uses time charts, which are broken up into 365 buckets maximum.
-The vCPU tier data is metric data, which is summary data.
-You can set a timeline back one year, but do not choose a duration longer than one week.
-For example you could set the date from October 1, 2020 to October 8, 2020 and it will display the vCPU tier data from that date/time range (if it is less than one year).
-Another issue can be aggregation of APM and instance names you can get a repitition of the results, and inaccurate data.
-We need mitigation steps....../ workaround?
-Can data be cleaned up?
-15 minute - meeting next week with Rob and Spyro.

-Rob - one hour timeframe? one year - dashboard, one year with one day increments...if you want a timeframe more than 2 weeks, can use different graph ..

-Timeframe - vCPU usage of longer than two weeks...dashboard (3rd dashboard, timeframe is in days but the range can be longer than two weeks..)

-Rob creates two extra dashboards - data sampling one hour, two dashboards (both covering node), Rob needs to add two more, 24 CPU, one for nodes, but time sampling is by day.

-Rob - just one?

 ## Affected products and versions:

 * Adobe Commerce on cloud infrastructure, 2.3.0-2.3.7-p1, 2.4.0-2.4.3